unChaz/sci-fi-5e/docs/rules/mercenary_squads.md

 Whether you employ a squad of mercenaries, or your organization has mercenaries in their service, having a squad of marines at your back is essential for many types of incursions.
 A group of marines can be broken up into any number of squads, but each squad will only take orders from 1 PC leader.

 Mercenaries are expendable soldiers that can make or break any combat engagement.
-Many mercenaries have stack insurance ensuring that if they are killed in battle, they will receive a new sleeve.
-Real death is rare among mercenaries, and most will avoid aiming for the stack of a fellow mercenary as honor demands.
+Many mercenaries have EGO insurance ensuring that if they are killed in battle, they will receive a new Skin.
+Real death is rare among mercenaries, and most will avoid aiming for the EGO of a fellow mercenary as honor demands.

 Mercenaries do well against other mercenaries and weaker foes, but against a more formidable foe, such as a razor wielding lancer, they will be torn apart.